sunsided/rust-librealsense-experiments/src/pointcloud/README.md

 After that, discarding everything out of range `0 ..
 1` (i.e. mapping it to black) resulted in correct pixels.
-It appears that the official documentation indeed returns an [rs2::texture_coordinate](https://intelrealsense.github.io/librealsense/doxygen/structrs2_1_1texture__coordinate.html) struct instead which is composed of two `float` values.
+It appears that the official documentation indeed returns an [rs2::texture_coordinate](https://intelrealsense.github.io/librealsense/doxygen/structrs2_1_1texture__coordinate.html) struct instead which is composed of two `float` values, but there seems to be a discrepancy between the C++ API (returning floats) and the C API (returning ints).
+I opened issue [realsense-rust issue #14](https://github.com/jerry73204/realsense-rust/issues/14) about it.

 ---